 MAYA BANKOVIC, csc

-Maya's most recent credits include the feature films EASY LAND (TIFF '19), WEXFORD PLAZA (Slamdance), and BELOW HER MOUTH (Elevation Pictures), as well as the first three seasons of two-time International Emmy-nominated CBC/Netflix Original series WORKIN' MOMS, for which she was twice nominated by the Canadian Academy for Best Cinematography.
+Maya's most recent credits include the feature films EASY LAND (TIFF '19, Mongrel Media), WEXFORD PLAZA (Slamdance, Level Film), and BELOW HER MOUTH (Elevation Pictures), as well as the first three seasons of two-time International Emmy-nominated CBC/Netflix Original series WORKIN' MOMS, for which she was three times nominated by the Canadian Academy for Best Cinematography.

 In the documentary sphere, recent titles include Astra Taylor's WHAT IS DEMOCRACY?
 (TIFF, Sheffield), Brett Story's THE PRISON IN TWELVE LANDSCAPES (Hot Docs Special Jury Prize winner and NYT Critic's Pick), Joële Walinga's meditative first feature doc GOD STRAIGHTENS LEGS, and the upcoming Netflix series POP EVOLUTION.